 A College of Arts and Science brochure outlining general curriculum, admissions, scholarship and financial aid, and advisement of this combined degree program can be obtained from the College Advising Center, Silver 905.
 This information can also be found on the CAS Accelerate Bachelor's/Master's Program website.
 As noted in the brochure, students may apply to the program “once they have completed a minimum of 48 credits toward the bachelor’s degree, but not more than 96 credits or six semesters, whichever comes first.”

 Students who are interested in Comparative Literature’s Combined Bachelor’s/Master’s Program and fall within this credit/term range for application should first carefully review the BA/MA CAS Advising Center brochure, the Comp Lit specific BA/MA program requirements noted below, and the Comp Lit M.A.
 Degree requirements section at the end of this page.
-If you’re still interested and meet the requirements for eligibility as noted in the above sources, make an appointment to consult with Comp Lit’s Director of Graduate Studies; take a copy of your transcript from ALBERT to that meeting.
-If the DGS agrees that you have things well underway toward satisfying the requirements specific to the Comp Lit BA/MA (as noted below), the next step is to apply formally at the CAS Advising Center.
-If your application is approved there, it will be sent to Comp Lit’s DGS for his/her final approval.
+If you’re still interested and meet the requirements for eligibility as noted in the above sources, make an appointment with the CAS Advising Center to discuss how you will meet the program requirements.
+Following your CAS appointment, you must contact Comp Lit’s Director of Graduate Studies to request a separate meeting to discuss your interest in the BA/MA.
+You should take a copy of your transcript from Albert to the DGS meeting.
+If the CAS Advising Center clears you for application eligibility and the DGS agrees that you have things well underway toward satisfying the requirements specific to the Comp Lit BA/MA (as noted below), you can apply for the program online, and your application will be sent to the Comp Lit admissions committee for final approval.

 To be eligible to apply for the program, applicants for the Comp Lit Combined Bachelor’s/Master’s Program must satisfy admissions criteria outlined in the College of Arts and Science brochure and fulfill the following requirements specific to Comp Lit: